khueile/flask-mysql/README.md

 This repo can be used to prop up a 2-tier simple web application.
 The logic, as well as basic html interfacing, is handled by Flask.
 It interacts with a MySQL database (`student_database`) that has one table (`students`) in it to store student data.

-Here are a few stages I went through to prop this application up, with increasingly more complicated CICD wrangling per stages.
+Here are the stages I went through to prop this application up, **with increasingly more complicated CICD wrangling per stages**.

 ## Stage 0: Base app, no pipeline, no docker
 First I want to show how the application works out of the box with no changes.